zaidkashif/Medical-RAG-QA-System/README.md

 Retrieval-Augmented Generation over Medical Transcription Reports 🚀 Overview

-The Medical RAG QA System is a retrieval-augmented question-answering application designed to provide evidence-grounded responses from a collection of 5,000+ real-world medical transcription reports.
+The Medical RAG QA System is a retrieval-augmented question-answering application built over a corpus of 5,000+ real-world medical transcription reports.

-It combines powerful modern components:
+It generates evidence-grounded answers using retrieved context only — ensuring transparency and reducing hallucinations.

+Technologies Used

 MiniLM Sentence Embeddings